-Given the time lapse of the extensive consultation in 2013 to early 2016 and the potential of the feedback being outdated, the department formed tripartite working groups consisting of industry, union and departmental participants in February 2017 to consult on the essential proposals to be progressed in a Bill.
-The final proposals are broadly supported by industry and union.
+Given the time lapse after the extensive consultation in 2013 to early 2016, the department formed tripartite working groups consisting of industry, union and departmental representatives in February 2017 to consult on the essential proposals to be progressed in a Bill.
+The tripartite representatives on the 2017 working group then consulted more broadly with their industry or union colleagues about the proposals before providing in-principle support.
+The final proposals are mainly broadly supported by industry and unions.
 The advisory committees, established under the CMSHA and MQSHA, were also advised of the proposals.
+Minor changes have been included in this Bill based on feedback in 2017 from stakeholders and the advisory committees.